Old Rectory, St Columb Major

 The Old Rectory is a grade II* listed Victorian moated Rectory, located on the banks of the River Menalhyl in St Columb Major, in Cornwall, England.
 It is a major work by the architect William White.
-However, the house is currently neglected and in a severe state of disrepair and suffering from water damage.
+The house is currently under renovation by a private owner to be used as a house.

-Commissioned by Dr Samuel Walker, Rector of St Columb, following speculation that the proposed Cornish bishopric would be based at St Columb.
+Commissioned by Dr Samuel Walker, Rector of St Columb, following the speculation that the proposed Cornish bishopric would be based at St Columb.
 It was built in 1851, on the site of a 14th-century moated medieval house.
 It is an asymmetrical plan rectory in a Gothic revival style.

 Over the years it has undergone a range of alterations.
 After undergoing several uses in the past it is currently privately owned and unoccupied.

 In 2011 it was listed by The Victorian Society as one Britain's most endangered buildings.

 After years of inaction by Cornwall Council the Victorian Society launched a petition in 2015 to save the building.

 Photos in 2015 show the shocking state of neglect and water damage to the building.